Conserve Water Tools

 We will be out in the community at events across Maui County.
 Stop by our booth and take our short survey to receive FREE merchandise; such as T-shirts, bottles, bags, and hats!
 Scan the QR code to take the survey when you get there.

-This week on Saturday, July 31, 2021, we will be at the UH Maui Kahului campus from 7 am-1 pm.
+This week on Sunday, August 22, 2021, we will be at the Maui Sunday Market in Kahului from 4pm -8pm.
 Come out, see us and get FREE fixtures and merchandise.

 Don’t sweat it!
 We are here to help!